Iran fires missiles into northern Iraq in retaliation attack

 Masrour Barzani, prime minister of the semi-autonomous Kurdish-controlled region, condemned the attack.
 In a Facebook post, he said Irbil “will not bow to the cowards who carried out the terrorist attack.”

-Associated Press writers Lolita C. Baldor and Matthew Lee in Washington, Zeina Karam in Beirut, Amir Vahdat in Tehran, Iran and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Lolita C. Baldor, Calvin Woodward and Matthew Lee in Washington, Zeina Karam in Beirut, Amir Vahdat in Tehran, Iran and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.